anvilproject/anvil-portal/content/learn/data-submitters/select-a-data-model.md

 ### Genomic Data Expectations
 <INSERT GENOMIC DATA TABLE SCREEN SHOT HERE>
+TODO: Complete this section or delete it for this round.

+### Access Restrictions

+Known Data Use Limitations (DUL) need to be clearly defined by the data depositor.
+This is the list of requirements for gaining access and using the data.
+There should be protocols in place for gaining access at the time of ingest.

+>Please contact your program officer and the NHGRI Genomic Program Administrator for assistance and/or questions about dbGaP registration and/or consent groups.

-## 4 - Complete the AnVIL Data Submission Form
+## 2.4 - Complete the AnVIL Data Submission Form
 Once you have your data model and all information, you will be ready to complete the AnVIL Data Submission Form.
-The form gathers study information to create the deposit workspace. **To complete the form, you will need**
+The form gathers study information to create the deposit workspace.
+To complete the form, you will need:
 - dbGaP registration ID (phsID)
 - Consent groups
 - Consent codes